 Louise Bakker is a stage director across opera, theatre and musicals.
 She is Dutch but London-born, and studied Drama with English at Manchester University.
-Her Royal Academy of Music Opera Scenes are available here until the end of November 2020.
+Her Royal Academy of Music Opera Scenes are available here.

-Past directing credits include: Royal Academy of Music Opera Scenes (Susie Sainsbury Theatre), Cavalleria Rusticana & I Pagliacci (Aylesbury Opera, Court Theatre), Shaw Goes Wilde (Pegasus Opera, Royal Academy of Music), Edith & Marguerite (Hen & Chickens Theatre), Assassins (Pleasance Theatre), Pravda (Bridewell Theatre), Virtue Reality (Southwark Playhouse), Waiting Room (Upstairs at the Gatehouse), Iranian Nights (John Thaw Studio Theatre) and Six Degrees of Separation (Edinburgh Festival).
+Past directing credits include: Royal College of Music Opear Scenes (Britten Theatre), Royal Academy of Music Opera Scenes (Susie Sainsbury Theatre), Cavalleria Rusticana & I Pagliacci (Aylesbury Opera, Court Theatre), Shaw Goes Wilde (Pegasus Opera, Royal Academy of Music), Edith & Marguerite (Hen & Chickens Theatre), Assassins (Pleasance Theatre), Pravda (Bridewell Theatre), Virtue Reality (Southwark Playhouse), Waiting Room (Upstairs at the Gatehouse), Iranian Nights (John Thaw Studio Theatre) and Six Degrees of Separation (Edinburgh Festival).

 She works extensively with the Royal Opera House’s Youth Opera Company and Learning & Participation Department, and has recently begun working with Blackheath Halls children's choir and the Acting Gymnasium.
 She presents ROH's online learning materials on how to be a director, how to create a character, how to tell a story, how to stage a scene and how to use drama games to direct your class.
 She also presents the videos for their Hansel & Gretel "Create & Sing" module.